prototypefund/Digital_Bargeld-docs/api-exchange.rst

       // `Coin public key <eddsa-coin-pub>`_, uniquely identifies the coin to be melted
       coin_pub: string;

-      // The denomination public key allows the exchange to determine total coin value.
+      // Hash of the denomination public key, to determine total coin value.
-      denom_pub: RsaPublicKey;
+      denom_pub_hash: HashCode;

       // Signature over the `coin public key <eddsa-coin-pub>`_ by the denomination.
       denom_sig: RsaSignature;